Duel (1971 film): Release

-Extended version
+Theatrical version

 Following Duel's successful broadcast, Universal decided to release the film theatrically.
 At 74 minutes, however, it was not long enough for this purpose, so Universal had Spielberg spend two days filming several new scenes to expand it to 90 minutes.
-A longer opening sequence was added with the car backing out of a garage and driving through the city.
-Additional scenes shot to lengthen the movie included Mann's telephone conversation his wife, the encounter with the broken-down school bus, and the confrontation at the railroad crossing.
-Expletives were also added, to make the film sound less like a television production.
+A longer opening sequence was added with the car backing out of a garage and driving through Los Angeles, and out into the desert.
+Additional scenes shot to lengthen the movie included Mann's telephone conversation with his wife in the laundromat, the encounter with the broken-down school bus, and the confrontation at the railroad crossing.
+Some voice over dialogue from the television version was re-written and re-recorded, changing the "tone" of some scenes, and some alternate takes were used as well.
+Mild expletives were also added to the script, to make the film sound less like a television production.

 The full-length film was released in Europe and Australia, and had a limited release in the United States.
 Duel's success enabled Spielberg to establish himself as a movie director.

 Home video

-Duel was released on VHS by Universal twice, first in 1982 under their MCA Videocassette Inc label, and again in 1990, under the brand name MCA Universal.
+The theatrical version of Duel has been issued on various formats in the US by MCA and its successor Universal, with many other countries having similar releases.
+It was released on LaserDisc twice; first on MCA's DiscoVision in 1979, and by MCA/Universal Home Video in 1993.
+It was also released on VHS twice; in 1982 on the MCA Videocassette Inc label, and again in 1990 by MCA/Universal.

+Duel was first released on DVD by Universal on August 17, 2004, as a full frame collector's edition.
+Before that, Duel was originally scheduled for a widescreen collector's edition DVD on May 21, 2002, but was delayed and ultimately unreleased.

-The film was released on Blu-ray disc on October 14, 2014, as part of the eight-film box set Steven Spielberg Director's Collection.
+The film was released on Blu-ray on October 14, 2014, as part of the eight-film box set Steven Spielberg Director's Collection.
 It also had a standalone Blu-ray release on May 5, 2015.

+A newly scanned 4K release by Universal, including the original TV version, was released on November 17, 2023.